The Bankrate promise

-Most debt consolidation loans are fixed-rate installment loans, which means the interest rate never changes and you make one predictable payment every month.
-So if you have three credit cards with different interest rates and minimum payments, you could use a debt consolidation loan to pay off those credit cards — leaving you with just one monthly payment to manage instead of three.
+Most debt consolidation loans are fixed-rate, which means the interest rate never changes and you make the same payment every month.
+So if you have three credit cards with different interest rates and minimum payments, you could use a debt consolidation loan to pay off those cards — leaving you with just one monthly payment to manage instead of three.

 - Card 1 has a balance of $5,000 with an APR of 20 percent.

 - Card 2 has a balance of $2,000 with an APR of 25 percent.

 - Card 3 has a balance of $1,000 with an APR of 16 percent.